homeaway/datapull/manual-tests/filesystem_stream_to_kafka/README.md

-# Test writing dataset in filesystem to Kafka
+# Test streaming dataset in filesystem to Kafka

 ## What is tested?
 1. Data can be read as a batch from a folder in the filesystem, with CSV files